-441 Seismic Exploration Geophysics (4, FaSp) Seismic wave theory, ray theory, reflection, refraction, data processing, signal enhancement, field instrumentation and techniques on land and at sea; geological interpretation of seismic data.
+441 Seismic Exploration Geophysics (4, FaSp)

+Seismic wave theory, ray theory, reflection, refraction, data processing, signal enhancement, field instrumentation and techniques on land and at sea; geological interpretation of seismic data.
 One field trip.

-460L Geochemistry and Hydrogeology (4, Fa) Composition and origin of the earth; principles of physical chemistry applied to aqueous systems; reaction-diffusion modeling; principles of hydrology; environmental problems.
+460L Geochemistry and Hydrogeology (4, Fa)

+Composition and origin of the earth; principles of physical chemistry applied to aqueous systems; reaction-diffusion modeling; principles of hydrology; environmental problems.
 Lecture, 3 hours; laboratory/discussion, 2 hours.
 Prerequisite: CHEM 105bL or CHEM 115bL and MATH 126.

-465 Summer Field Geology (4, Sm) (SS only) Four weeks of geological field mapping from a centrally located camp in the California Coast Ranges or Great Basin.
-Recommended preparation: GEOL 321L.

-470 Environmental Hydrogeology (4, Irregular) Concepts in hydrogeology and their application to environmental problems.
+- 465 Summer Field Geology (4, Sm) (SS only) Four weeks of geological field mapping from a centrally located camp in the California Coast Ranges or Great Basin.
+Recommended preparation: GEOL 321L. - 470 Environmental Hydrogeology (4, Irregular) Concepts in hydrogeology and their application to environmental problems.
 Topics include groundwater chemistry and hydrology, contaminants and their behavior.
 Guest lectures on regulations and remediation techniques.
-Recommended preparation: GEOL 460L.

-483 Geobiology and Astrobiology (4) (Enroll in BISC 483)

-485ab Senior Seminar (2-2, FaSp) Analysis and discussion of selected topics in earth sciences; topics will be chosen by students and faculty to focus on areas of recent advances.
+Recommended preparation: GEOL 460L. - 474 Ecosystem Function and Earth Systems (4) Enroll in BISC 474L. - 483 Geobiology and Astrobiology (4) (Enroll in BISC 483) - 485ab Senior Seminar (2-2, FaSp) Analysis and discussion of selected topics in earth sciences; topics will be chosen by students and faculty to focus on areas of recent advances.
 Open to Senior Earth Sciences or Environmental Studies majors only.
-Graded IP.
+Graded IP. - 490x Directed Research (2-8, max 8) Writing of a thesis under individual faculty supervision.
+Not available for credit. - 494x Senior Thesis (2, FaSp) Writing of a thesis under individual faculty supervision.
+Not available for graduate credit. - 499 Special Topics (2-4, max 8) Special topics in the earth sciences.
+Field trip required when appropriate to the topic.
+Departmental approval required.